jdc20181/Updatedotnet/README.md

 Everything is provided "AS IS" no warranties are given or implied.
 Failure to read the User-Guide will result in catastrophic results.
 Intended for non-commercial use, but not restricted.
 Not intended for large scale projects.

+**Features**

+As of right now, this project is a WIP, I have it released in one of my browser projects, LightBrowse, but it needs optomised before released as a reusable solution.

+- Updates with a version cap.
+Good for licensed upgrades/limited updates.

+- Updates with no version cap, good for open source, apps that update often.

+More coming soon.